What is Supply Chain Management? SCM Definition & Examples

 There’s a lot of data being exchanged in a supply chain — between suppliers and buyers, sellers and customers, shipping couriers and sellers — and it must be recorded, analysed, and shared with the proper parties in a timely manner.

-From order tracking to inventory tracking, the right technology must be in place to keep information organised, clean, and accessible.
+From order tracking to inventory tracking, the right technology, including a centralised knowledge base, must be in place to keep information organised, clean, and accessible.

 The future of SCM